nshomron/covidpred/README.md

 * **lgbm_model_balanced_features.txt** - The predictor that uses only balanced symptoms
 * **hyperparameters.txt** - The hyperparameters used by lightGBM
 * **data/corona_tested_individuals_ver_0083.english.csv.zip** - The tested individuals dataset downloaded from https://data.gov.il/dataset/covid-19 on November 15, 2020 and translated into English
+* **data/corona_tested_individuals_ver_006.english.csv.zip** - The tested individuals dataset downloaded from https://data.gov.il/dataset/covid-19 on May 4, 2020 and translated into English.
+This is the version we used for the analysis.